MicrosoftDocs/minecraft-creator/creator/Documents/ContributorGuide.md

 While editing in GitHub via a web browser, you can select the Preview tab near the top of the page to preview your work before committing.

- Note
+>[!NOTE]

-Previewing your changes on review.docs.microsoft.com is only available to Microsoft employees
+>Previewing your changes on review.docs.microsoft.com is only available to Microsoft employees

 Microsoft employees: once your contributions have been merged into the 'main' branch, you can review the content before it goes public at https://github.com/MicrosoftDocs/minecraft-creator/tree/main/creator.
 Find your article using the table of contents in the left column.